Vishal21121/webhook-serverless-function/README.md

 # Webhook Serverless Function

 This repository contains a serverless function that can be deployed on Netlify to act as a handler for GitHub webhooks.
-The function receives events sent by the GitHub webhook and creates a pull request to send a message to Discord in the appropriate channel.
+The function receives events sent by the GitHub webhook and creates a post request to send a message to Discord in the appropriate channel.

 # Setup
 To use this serverless function, follow the steps below: